 D Necrosis with neutrophils and macrophages

-A 27-year-old man has become severely ill with fever and malaise over the past three days.
-On examination in the emergency room, he has a temperature of 38.8 C, heart rate of 105/minute, respiratory rate of 24, and blood pressure of 80/40 mm Hg.
-A grade IV/VI diastolic murmur is audible.
+A 27-year-old man has become severely ill with fever and malaise over the past 3 days following tooth extraction.
+On examination he has a temperature of 38.8°C, heart rate of 105/minute, respiratory rate of 24/min, and blood pressure of 80/40 mm Hg.
+He has a widely split S2 heart sound and a rumbling mid-diastolic murmur.
 He has small hemorrhages visible on nail beds.
 His spleen tip is palpable.
-Which of the following diseases is most likely to predispose him to this acute illness?
+Which of the following cardiac conditions is most likely to predispose him to this acute illness?

 A Hypoplastic left heart syndrome